-- Description: The requested disk group move, split or join operation would leave the disk group without any configuration copies. - Action: None.
+The requested disk group move, split or join operation would leave the disk group without any configuration copies.

+No action is required.
 The operation is not supported.

-VxVM vxassist ERROR V-5-1-2935 No more space in disk group configuration.
+$\ensuremath{\mathtt{VxVM}}$ vxassist ERROR V-5-1-2935 No more space in disk group configuration.

-- Description: There is no more space in the disk group's configuration database for VxVM object records. - Action: Copy the contents of several volumes to another disk group and then delete the volumes from this disk group, or use the disk group split/join feature to move the volumes to another disk group.
+There is no more space in the disk group's configuration database for VxVM object records.

+Copy the contents of several volumes to another disk group and then delete the volumes from this disk group, or use the disk group split/join feature to move the volumes to another disk group.
 To avoid the problem in the future, do not create more than a few hundred volumes in a disk group, or specify a larger size for the private region when adding disks to a new disk group.